kakos1301/kAkOs_Keylogger/README.md

 Navigate to https://git-scm.com/downloads and download Git for Windows.

 Open command prompt.
-You do not need to run as Administrator
+You do not need to "Run as Administrator".

 Change directory to C:\